MeganNyhan/CI_PP5_SALT/README.md

     <summary>SEO Site Checkup</summary>
     <img src="docs/seo/seo-site-checkup.png">
 </details>

+Also I looked at other sites like Wordstream to look at what other sites recommened: https://tools.wordstream.com/fkt?website=https%3A%2F%2Fdeegagh-salt.herokuapp.com%2F
 <br>

 Finally, I included the sitemap.xml (in the root folder) to increase the chances of a higher rank in search engines and help them on finding relevant content, and a robots.txt that discourages spiders from navigating to sections of the site.